 4. Using it in an area that’s not well-ventilated.

-Since dry ice is made of carbon dioxide, as it turns to a gas you don't want that gas to build up and replace the oxygen in the room, which could be dangerous.
+Because dry ice is made of carbon dioxide, as it turns to a gas you don’t want that gas to build up and replace the oxygen in the room.
+That could be dangerous.

 Follow this tip: Be sure you’re using dry ice in a room that’s well-ventilated.
 Keep a window open to be sure that there is air circulating.